palantir/foundry-platform-python/docs/v1/Datasets/Branch.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# DatasetRid | The Resource Identifier (RID) of the Dataset on which to list Branches.
+# RID | The Resource Identifier (RID) of the Dataset on which to list Branches.
 dataset_rid = "ri.foundry.main.dataset.c26f11c8-cdb3-4f44-9f5d-9816ea1c82da"
 # Optional[PageSize] | The desired size of the page to be returned.
 Defaults to 1,000.
 See [page sizes](/docs/foundry/api/general/overview/paging/#page-sizes) for details.
 page_size = None